-9 Submission of an "interim" report via Research.gov does not constitute compliance with the annual reporting requirement.
+&lt;sup>8 Submission of an "interim" report via Research.gov does not constitute compliance with the annual reporting requirement.

+- b.
+Final Annual Project Report - 1.
+Submission Requirement.
+A final annual project report is required for both standard and continuing grants. - 2.
+Content of Final Project Report.
+The final annual project report is the last annual report of the project and should be written specifically for the most recently completed budget period.
+It should address progress in all activities of the project in its final year, including any activities intended to address the Broader Impacts criterion that are not intrinsic to the research.
 This report is not cumulative.
 By submitting the final annual project report, the PI or co-PI is signifying that the scope of work for the project has been completed and that the PI or co-PI does not anticipate that any further research activities (including a no-cost extension, supplemental funding, or transfer of the award) need to be completed on the project.
-Submission of the final annual project report, however, does not preclude the recipient from requesting any further payments for costs incurred during the period of performance.

-3. Timing of Final Annual Project Report.
+Submission of the final annual project report, however, does not preclude the recipient from requesting any further payments for costs incurred during the period of performance. - 3.
+Timing of Final Annual Project Report.
 Unless otherwise specified in the award, the final annual project report must be submitted in Research.gov no later than 120-days following the end date of the award.
 As reflected in the Project Report System, the report is considered due during the 120-day period.
-If the report has not been submitted by the PI or co-PI and approved by the cognizant NSF Program Officer within the 120-day period, the report becomes overdue.

-4. Additional Requirements.
-The recipient also shall provide to the cognizant NSF Program Officer, within 120-days following the end date of the award:

-- any unique reports or other end items specified in the award, including any reporting requirements set forth in any NSF brochure, guide, solicitation, etc., referenced in the award as being directly related to either the award or the administration of the award. - a final cost share notification documented and certified by the AOR for awards where there is mandatory cost sharing established for the program. - c.
-Update of Current Support in Annual and Final Annual Project Reports d.
-Certification Requirements for Annual and Final Annual Project Reports
+If the report has not been submitted by the PI or co-PI and approved by the cognizant NSF Program Officer within the 120-day period, the report becomes overdue. - 4.
+Additional Requirements.
+The recipient also shall provide to the cognizant NSF Program Officer, within 120-days following the end date of the award: - any unique reports or other end items specified in the award, including any reporting requirements set forth in any NSF brochure, guide, solicitation, etc., referenced in the award as being directly related to either the award or the administration of the award. - a final cost share notification documented and certified by the Authorized Organizational Representative (AOR) for awards where there is mandatory cost sharing established for the program. - c.
+Update of Current Support in Annual and Final Annual Project Reports

-PIs and co-PIs on active NSF awards must indicate if there has been a change in active other support since submission of the proposal, or the last reporting period in their annual and final annual project report.
+Pls and co-Pls on active NSF awards must indicate if there has been a change in active other support since submission of the proposal, or the last reporting period in their annual and final annual project report.
 If there has been a change, the individual must submit a revised current and pending (other) support document as part of their project report.